briannashecapio/reference-website/README.md

 15. What are different types of flexbox properties and what is the major difference between them?
 - The different types of flexbox properties include justify-content, flex-flow, align-items, align-content, display, flex-direction, and flex-wrap.
 The major difference between flexbox grid places items in columns and rows and flexbox places items in a linear order.

+18. What is CSS grid property?
+- CSS grid property is are layout tools and they are used to layout rows and coloumns.

+20. What is the difference between display: flex and display: grid?
+    - The difference between display flex and display grid is display flex is used for layout in one dimension in either row or columns.
+Display grid is used for two-dimensional layout using the rows and columns at the same time.